jayasme/pbc/pbc/pbi/README.md

 # Polar Bytecode Instructions
 ## Introducing
-Polar Bytecode Instructions is a designed instruction set of the Polar Virtual Runtime (PVR).
+PBI (Polar Bytecode Instructions) are a designed instruction set of the Polar Virtual Runtime (PVR).
-With this manual, you may understand the PBI roughly, more details please step forward to the WIKI (if there is).
+With this manual, you may understand the PBI roughly.
-The PBI uses 2 bytes to indicate the instruction which you may find them in the instructions table below.
+The PBI uses 2 bytes to indicate the instruction which you may find them in the instructions sheet below.

-## Something must known
-* The PBI is not only designed for `PolarBasic`, I am very greatful that someone wanted to participate compilers of other languages.
-* The PBI is under developing so far, so everything could be changed.
-* Due to my limited knowledges, I am very sure that I am making some awful mistakes, so please fix me up if you'd happy to do that.
-* Very appreciated!

-## INSTRUCTIONS
+## INSTRUCTIONS SHEETS

 ### Category summaries